AadityaMohan-dev/FairShare/README.md

 ## 📜 API Documentation

-Use **Postman** to test API endpoints.
-Detailed API documentation will be available soon.
+Use **Swagger** to test API endpoints.

-## 📌 Contributing

-Contributions are welcome!
-If you'd like to improve FairShare, feel free to fork the repo and submit a pull request.

-## 📃 License

-MIT License.
-See `LICENSE` for details.

----

-Developed with ❤️ using React and Spring Boot
+Developed with ❤️ using React and Spring Boot by Aaditya Mohan.